 This program is jointly directed by Prof. Angela Del Vecchio, Full Professor of EU Law at LUISS Department of Law, and Prof. Sergio Fabbrini, Director of the LUISS School of Government and Full Professor of Political Science at the LUISS Department of Political Science.

-The two Directors of the Master programme will reccomend the best top 3 students of the programme for an internship of the length of 2-6 months as part of the staff of one of the Chambers of the European Court of Justice.
+The two Directors of the Master program will recommend the best top 3 students of the program for an internship of the length of 2-6 months as part of the staff of one of the Chambers of the European Court of Justice.